jpillora/spy/README.md

 go get -v github.com/jpillora/watcher
 ```

 *Currently, `watcher` does not fully support windows, as it uses process groups to ensure all sub-processes have exited between restarts.
-A pull request which implements the `process_windows.go` file would be appreciated.*
+A pull request which implements the `process_win.go` file would be appreciated.*

 ### Usage